 Handling both sets of parents with sensitivity

-This is your big day, to celebrate your love for each other.
+Firstly, this is your big day, to celebrate your love for each other.
 If your parents are paying, the official wedding planner recommendation is you get them involved, at least at some level.

 Some parents pay for the wedding and expect full control over the guest list, in which case a compromise is probably your best bet.
 Most parents realise it’s their child’s day and stand back a little, playing an invaluable supporting role.
 The secret is to find a way to honour your folks, even if it’s simply making them feel involved without direct input into the wedding planning process.